aerosol/eco/README.md

 ### Start for real

-Most likely you would like to add eco to your rebar dependencies.
-You can do that by putting the following directive into your `rebar.conf`:
+You will most likely want to add eco to your rebar dependenices, just specify the following directive in your rebar.config

     {deps, [
      {'eco', ".*", {git, "git://github.com/aerosol/eco.git"}}
     ]}.

+Next, get-deps (git pull) and compile echo with `make all`.
-Next, pull and compile eco with `rebar get-deps compile`.
-If everything went OK, you should be able to see compiled Erlang BEAMS inside of `deps/eco/ebin`.
-You are now ready to plug eco into your existing OTP application.
+If everything went well, you should see compiled Erlang .beam files within deps/eco/ebin.
+Now you're ready to plug eco into your existing Erlang/OTP application.

 #### Starting the eco application

-Because eco relies on mnesia, first time you run it, a schema must be initialized.
+Because eco reqiures mnesia, on first run you must initialize it.
-Eco will do it automatically if you provide the `eco_auto_init` argument:
+Eco can do this automatically for you by providing the argument "-eco_auto_init true"

 ```
 $ erl -pa ebin -pa deps/*/ebin -s eco -eco_auto_init true
 ```

-Otherwise you should initialize mnesia schema by hand.
-To do this start plain erlang shell (with appropriate code paths added) and execute `eco:initialize()` as follows:
+You could otherwise initialize the mnesia schema by hand.
+To do so start an erlang shell (with the provided ebin paths) and execute eco:initialize() as follows:

     $ erl -pa ebin -pa deps/*/ebin -s eco
     Erlang R15B01 (erts-5.9.1) [source] [64-bit] [smp:4:4] [async-threads:0] [hipe] [kernel-poll:false]